SAJAD-net/pido/README.md

 # pido

-## This tool is very simple to download files from URL
+## This is a simple tool to download files from the URL

 ## how to run:
 	ruby pido.rb